etan18/Obsidian-Notes/Research/master's research.md

 5. Impacts of non-food policy on food supply chains
 	1. Look for relationships between major policy decisions and food prices, etc. Policy can be categorized into key areas which may impact food: immigration, international (tariffs), climate policy

+The broad research question I am interested in studying for this final project is: "How does policy influence food supply chains in 2025?"
+We've already addressed the history of US policy on food, but I want to dive deeper into the specific effects in a modern context.
+In pursuit of that question, I have two ideas of final projects that dive deeper into specific mechanisms that drive change in the food supply chain.

+The first, deeper question I have about policy and food is: "what happens when governments invest in food supply chains?"
+Last class, we talked about how "new" and "disruptive" methods in agriculture are typically piloted by small to medium sized farms.
+A lot of the time, these methods are costly to implement, due to long transition periods or from opportunity costs.
+The chance of success of these methods can be significantly increased when governments support these transitions (through subsidies or other policy-based levers).
+The hypothetical scenario that Professor York gave in class was when we talked about Tree-Range Farms in Minnesota, which is piloting a regenerative method that integrates hazelnut farming and chicken farming.
+If the Minnesota state or local government was to invest in Tree-Range Farms and their innovative method, that could involve a deal where the government would purchase a percentage of Tree-Range Farms product for this year as a way of financially supporting them.
+My idea for this project would be a case study based analysis on examples where local, state, or national governments enact policy to support innovative "green" agriculture methods.
+I would want to compare the success rates of government-supported pilots versus the average success rate of a pilot study.
+The goal of the project would be to "quantify" or measure the intervention effects of government investment in agricultural innovation.

+The second idea I have about policy and food is: "What are the impacts of non-food policy on food supply chains?"
+In this class, we've talked a lot about various considerations that go into a values-based supply chain---this digs into areas like labor, public health, transportation, and more.
+The aim of this project is to find relationships between food prices and non-food or agriculture related policy.
+My idea is to look at key policy areas---immigration, international affairs (aka tarriffs), and energy---which play key roles in the food supply chain, and see how volatility in these policy areas reflects in domestic food prices.
+When we talk about educating the public about the factors that impact the food that's on their table, I think understanding the offshoot effects of key policy areas that aren't directly food related is important.
+This project would be more data-based or analytical, looking for time series trends that relate policy dates to food prices.

 ---

 ## aaji